asdian/CS1.6-Tuts/Base Game Tutorial.md

 > [!NOTE]
 > #### What is Metahook?
-> Metahook is an addon for Goldsrc-based games to give extensive functionality (similar to ReHLDS and such).
+> Metahook is an addon for Goldsrc-based games to give extensive functionality (like ReHLDS and such).
 Unfortunately Metahook is for Windows only, which is have its specific requirements to be able to use for multiplayer (don't ask me how, I don't know too).

 3. Run and play your CS1.6 from `cstrike.exe`, play with built-in bots, make sure eveything runs fine, no crash.
 If you're facing crashes and other, might be your installment/system issue.
 4. Inside the game, press tilde `~` symbol on your keyboard, then type _`mh_pluginlist`_.
 If the output shows as shown on this image below, the Metahook is successfully installed.